 - 1 kg bag or 2.25 lbs (35.5 oz) powdered/icing/confectioners sugar sifted

-- 2 Tbsp meringue powder *(optional) important but see note in Tips
+- 2 1/2 Tbsp aquafaba *important but you can use milk *See note in Tips

 - Stand mixer – (a hand mixer is a little more work and you will need add a two minutes to each mixing step to get a fluffy creamy texture a stand mixer provides)